Components of this section of our website are also hosted on Queen’s University’s STONES project. Click here to view it.

 The end of World War II and the end of Greece’s Civil War, accompanied by Canada’s more liberal immigration policies at the time, brought about Canada’s largest wave of Greek immigration in the 1950s-1960s.
 Kingston saw a large increase in the population of Greeks at this time.
 With their famous entrepreneurial spirit, many also went on to own businesses – as the typical Greek-Canadian immigration tale goes, many arrived with “nothing in their pocket” and worked their way up to success through hard work and dedication.

 Along with the increase in Kingston’s Greek population came its demand for an official community and a church.
 It was in 1961 that a group of dedicated Greeks in Kingston – including George Speal, Chris Zakos, Frank Karis, Chris Nikas, and Louis Leos – approached the Bishop in Toronto with a request to organize themselves under their own community charter.
 That year, the Archbishop Athenagoras visited Kingston to help the Greeks establish their community.
 Our own church was established in 1963.
-It had been an old Christian Science Church, which the community worked hard to renovate until it was transformed into an Orthodox church.
+It had been an old Baptist Church, which the community worked hard to renovate until it was transformed into an Orthodox church.
 Our church is titled “Koimisis Tis Theotokou Greek Orthodox Church”, and is located at 121 Johnson Street.

 Since its establishment, it has hosted Greek School, Sunday School, many weddings, baptisms, holidays, and special occasions, services every Sunday, Greek dance classes, Philoptohos meetings, GOYA (Greek Orthodox Youth Association) meetings, and even Folklore (an important cultural event in Kingston during the 1970s-1990s).
 Now, our community is comprised of more than 300 families.